National Party leader Chris Luxon gives Simon Bridges finance, number 3 ranking - NZ Herald

-National MP Simon Bridges has been given the key finance and infrastructure portfolios by new leader Christopher Luxon - handing him the third ranking in his caucus.
+National MP Simon Bridges has been given the key finance and infrastructure portfolios by new leader Christopher Luxon, who says he trusts Bridges "absolutely" after the recent leadership change.

-Luxon made the announcement in Tauranga today, the first major move of his leadership ahead of a wider re-shuffle next Monday.
+Luxon made the announcement today, the first major move of his leadership ahead of a wider re-shuffle next Monday.

-He pointed to Bridges' background as a transport minister as being important in the new role.

-He said his "good friend" Bridges could not make it to the announcement, because his son had an accident at school and Bridges was with him at hospital.
+Bridges was supposed to appear alongside Luxon, who had travelled to Tauranga for the occasion, but his son had had an accident at school an hour before the announcement and Bridges was at the hospital with him.

+Luxon said the rest of his reshuffle would be set out on Monday, but he had decided to announce Bridges as the finance spokesman and 3rd in caucus early because of its importance.

+"I want to signal that Simon is a really critical part of my team going forward".

 Read More